Robert L. Holmes

-Robert L. Holmes (December 28, 1935) is a Professor Emeritus of Philosophy at the University of Rochester, and an expert on issues of peace and nonviolence.
-Holmes specializes in ethics, and in social and political philosophy.
-He has written numerous articles and several books on those topics, and has been invited to address national and international conferences.
+Robert L. Holmes (December 28, 1935) is a Professor Emeritus of Philosophy at the University of Rochester.
+As an expert on issues of peace, nonviolence and pacifism Holmes specializes in ethics, social and political philosophy.
+He has written numerous articles and several books on those topics while arguing in support of a presumptive moral imperative against waging war in the modern era.
+Holmes has been invited to address several national conferences as well as international conferences at the United Nations.

 Early life

+Holmes was raised in northern New York State by his parents who died when he was still in his teens.
+He graduated from Watertown High School in 1953 after serving as president of the student council, editor of the school magazine, and captain of a sectional championship cross country team.
+He also undertook studies in classical piano at the Watertown Conservatory of Music for ten years and won several awards while competing in New York City, Canada and Washington D. C.

-Holmes earned his undergraduate degree from Harvard University and Ph.D. in philosophy from the University of Michigan.
+Subsequently, Holmes earned his undergraduate degree in Philosophy cum laude from Harvard University in 1957.
+His honors thesis was "Plato's Concept of God".
+Soon thereafter he earned an M.A (1959) and Ph.D.
+(1961) in Philosophy from the University of Michigan, where his dissertation was on "John Dewey's Ethics in the Light of Contemporary Metaethical Theory."

 Career

 Holmes joined the faculty at the University of Rochester in 1962.
+By 1976 he acquired a fellowship at the National Humanities Institute at Yale University.
+Subsequently in 1982 he was appointed Senior Fulbright Lecturer at Moscow State university.
+He also served as a Faculty Fellow at the Kroc Institute for International Peace Studies at the University of Notre Dame in 1993.
 In 1998, Holmes was appointed to the newly established Rajiv Gandhi Chair in Peace and Disarmament at Jawaharlal Nehru University in New Delhi, India, where he shaped the mission of the chair on instruction, research, and lectures.

 While serving on the faculty at the University of Rochester, his lectures were always eagerly anticipated by students of the humanities as well as the sciences.
 He received the Edward Peck Curtis Award for Undergraduate Teaching in 2001 and the Professor of the Year Award in Humanities in 2006.
 At the 2007 convocation ceremony, Holmes was awarded the Goergen Award for Distinguished Achievement and Artistry in Undergraduate Teaching.
 Also, Holmes is known for being one of the very few professors to receive perfect or near perfect reviews every year since the university began student review services in 2001.